Canon D30 vs T6i

 |Canon 20D« »||Y||-||-||-||-||-||1.1||-||-||-||Canon 20D|

 It is notable that the T6i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the Canon D30 does not offer wifi capability.

 Both the Canon D30 and the T6i have been discontinued, but can regularly be found used on eBay.
 The Canon D30 was replaced by the Canon D60, while the T6i was followed by the Canon T7i.

 So how do things add up?
-Which of the two cameras – the Canon D30 or the Canon T6i – has the upper hand?
+Is there a clear favorite between the Canon D30 and the Canon T6i?
 A synthesis of the relative strong points of each of the models is listed below.